alces-software/adminware/docs/design/01-requirements.md

         requirement)?
 If we do need this, may want to also allow specifying a `reverse` command to undo the change, so can then rerun the original command if needed.
+	  - `rerunnable`/`reverse` not required initially

       - @question: should the nodes this is run across be able to be limited to those of a particular type, e.g. a tool can specify that it is only for `compute` nodes and then cannot be run on a `login` node?
+        - not required initially

     b. 'batch/report scripts' - which I will call a `batch` tool (as this is more general, e.g. `pkill` across many nodes isn't really a report and changes the state of the cluster)
+      - following is mostly relevant for reference of the kinds of use cases we'll have for some tool types, but 'batch' and 'job' tool types are now being combined (see question below)

       - run across many nodes
       - should give you informative output which makes it easy to tell at a glance which nodes the command succeeded/failed on, what exit code each